Coroner

 - All deaths of unidentified persons.

-- Suspected sudden infant death syndrome (crib deaths).
+- Suspected sudden infant death syndrome.

 - All deaths of state hospital patients.